 Gena is rated 5 stars on the app.

 The last step here would be to give limited access to the custom plan.
 Just show a few lines and ‘show more’ can take the user to the payment page.

 Nudge 5: We have a full proof diet plan for you.
 Would you like to start today?
 (Show more takes the user to the payment page).

 We call it, ‘The 6 nudges Rule’.

-So here is a good rule to follow, breakdown the user’s journey into six intermediate steps every time you want to impact the consumer behavior.
+So here is a good rule to follow, break down the user’s journey into six intermediate steps every time you want to impact the consumer behaviour.
 Nudge him one step at a time using the principles above.
 You can give discounts too but not before the 5th step, the idea is that your user should have given in something to deserve this discount.
 This way the likeness of him using your offer and performing the purchase is higher.
 We have seen this do wonders for our clients.
 Try this in your app, website, or your offline business today.

 Also read : A rounded perspective of User Engagement

 Upshot.ai is an omnichannel, user engagement, and gamification platform that helps digital product owners and marketers improve their product adoption and conversions.
 Fortune 1000 companies such as GE, UHG, Puma, Sony, ITC, Tenet healthcare are using Upshot.ai and observed a massive increase in product adoption YoY increment in revenues.

 Book a demo of the most comprehensive user engagement and gamification platform to achieve your digital product goals.
 Join our communities for more insights, guides, and best practices that keep you updated with proven strategies and tips to supercharge your campaigns.Follow @upshot_ai